EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 }
 ```

-As TCP client is not thread-safe, you had to maintain it and ensure that we don't have a race condition.
+As TCP client connection logic is not thread-safe (`ConnectAsync` method), other operations are thread-safe.
+Because of that you had to maintain reconnection loigc to ensure that you won't have a race condition.
 You also need to handle `Closed` events to manage reconnection if it is closed.
 The example code could look like this:

 ```csharp
 public class EventStoreDBConnectionProvider